framedsc/Sitesource/markdown/GameGuides/baldursgate3.md

 If you want to make use of the depth buffer, you need to make sure you do the following:

 - Run the game using DX11 mode (Vulkan currently does not support depth buffer).
-- Use [ReShade v5.9.1](https://reshade.me/#download) or higher (v5.9.0 has a bug that will potentially crash the game).
-- Set the ReShade setting for the Generic Depth Addon to 'Clear before blah'.
+- Enable the option 'Copy depth buffer before clear operation' in the 'Generic Depth' ReShade add-on (Can be found in the Add-on tab of ReShade).

 ## Useful Links